hustcc/word-width/README.md

 # word-width

-> **word-width** is simple browserjs / nodejs library for calculate ascii length of unicode string in the terminal / console.
+> **word-width** is simple browserjs / nodejs library for calculate ascii length of unicode string in terminal / console.

 Inspired by [jquast/wcwidth](https://github.com/jquast/wcwidth) which is written by Python.